Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Detection of Machine Generated Text

 Models deployed in ways that use untrusted human text as prompts --- such as social media bots designed to reply to other users --- may be vulnerable to prompt injection \cite{goodside_2022, willison_2022}.
 Prompt injection attacks provide generative models with tailored text that cause them to deviate from their original prompt to produce unexpected (and potentially reputationally damaging) text, or which can cause them to leak their original prompt.
 A real-world example of a prompt injection attack leveraged against a publicly-disclosed GPT-3 powered Twitter bot \cite{zapata_2022} can be found in Table \ref{tab:promptsample}.

 Defenses against prompt injection for contemporary language models have yet to be developed.
-As such, exploiting prompt injection to trigger specific responses from non-disclosed Transformer-based generative models may be an effective avenue for improving detection, depending on the efficacy of future measures aimed at preventing prompt injection attacks.
+As such, exploiting prompt injection to trigger specific responses from NLG models may be an effective avenue for improving detection, depending on the efficacy of future measures aimed at preventing prompt injection attacks.